jessegersensonchess/currency-converter/README.md

 To do
 ------------
  - add error handling
+ - add logging
- - add caching
+ - add docker-compose.yml
+ - move config to config management system
  - use structs and std library in place of gjson
- - shrink docker image
+ - get a code review